Iconic architecture on Zealand, near Copenhagen

 Beneath Roskilde’s lively main square lies a medieval church ruin featuring a rare brick floor and dramatic stories from the city’s distant past.
 The ruins of Saint Laurentius' Church and the preserve...

-Willumsens Museum
+Willumsens Museum in Frederikssund

 J. F. Willumsen dealt with virtually all forms of art, both painting, sculpture, ceramics, graphics, photography and architecture, and has his own style with his strong and expressive colors and his s...